-Neuflize Vie is a joint venture, where the power to govern the financial and operating policies of the economic activity is subject to joint control.
+Neuflize Vie S.A. is a joint venture, where the power to govern the financial and operating policies of the economic activity is subject to joint control.

 The total amount of the investments in equity associates and joint ventures amounted to EUR 0.5 billion at 31 December 2018, representing a decrease of EUR 0.2 billion compared with 31 December 2017.
 This decrease in the total carrying amount was mainly the result of the sale of part of the stake in the investment funds of ABN AMRO Participaties in December 2018, a change in the carrying value of Nederlandse Financieringsmaatschappij voor Ontwikkelingslanden N.V. relating to an accounting change to better reflect the economic reality, and a dividend distribution by Nationale-Nederlanden ABN AMRO Verzekeringen Holding B.V.
-This decrease was partly offset by new investments within Corporate & Institutional Banking.